Frequently asked questions (FAQ) about the application

 For all students (of any nationality) based at AEI we offer a working contract following the rules of the collective wage agreement “Tarifvertrag öffentlicher Dienst” that includes contributions to health insurance, pension funds and is taxable.
 Extra payment for children is possible.

-Does the Max Planck Institute offer some kind of students' residences?
+Does the Max Planck Institute offer students' residences?

 There are no student residences for graduate students.